offendingcommit/valdris/Lore/The Recent Awakening.md

 ## Overview: After Eight Centuries, They Stir

-Three months ago, the **Recent Awakening** began with the reactivation of [[Thymeris the Golden]], marking the end of 847 years of silence since [[The Great Silence]].
-What started as a single city's awakening has cascade into a continental phenomenon, with [[Architect Ruins]] across [[Valdris]] exhibiting unprecedented levels of activity, coordination, and apparent intelligence.
+Three months ago, the **Recent Awakening** began with the reactivation of [Thymeris the Golden](Thymeris%20the%20Golden.md), marking the end of 847 years of silence since [The Great Silence](The%20Great%20Silence.md).
+What started as a single city's awakening has cascade into a continental phenomenon, with [Architect Ruins](Architect%20Ruins.md) across [Valdris](Valdris.md) exhibiting unprecedented levels of activity, coordination, and apparent intelligence.

-This is not mere reactivation of dormant technology—it represents the first genuine change in [[Architect]] behavior since their mysterious disappearance.
-The awakening displays purpose, intelligence, and urgency that suggest either the [[Architect|Architects']] return or the activation of some vast contingency protocol that has waited eight centuries to begin.
+This is not mere reactivation of dormant technology—it represents the first genuine change in [Architect](Architect.md) behavior since their mysterious disappearance.
+The awakening displays purpose, intelligence, and urgency that suggest either the [Architects'](Architect.md) return or the activation of some vast contingency protocol that has waited eight centuries to begin.

 **Current Status**: Accelerating across multiple major sites with new ruins activating weekly
 **Duration**: Three months and counting, with no signs of stabilization
-**Scale**: Continental, affecting every major [[Architect Ruins|ruin]] and most minor sites
+**Scale**: Continental, affecting every major [ruin](Architect%20Ruins.md) and most minor sites
-**Political Impact**: Reshaping the entire balance of power across [[Political Systems|all three political systems]]
+**Political Impact**: Reshaping the entire balance of power across [all three political systems](Political%20Systems.md)

 ---

 ## Timeline of the Awakening

 ### Month One: The Golden Dawn
-**Day 1 (First Day of Harvest, 847 AS)**: At dawn, [[Thymeris the Golden]] awakened completely.
+**Day 1 (First Day of Harvest, 847 AS)**: At dawn, [Thymeris the Golden](Thymeris%20the%20Golden.md) awakened completely.
 Eight centuries of sealed gates opened in perfect sequence, amber light blazed from every tower, and the great mechanisms began their harmonious turning once again.

 **Days 2-7**: Secondary systems across the city activated methodically—transportation networks, environmental controls, maintenance systems, and communication arrays.
 No random patterns; everything followed a precise, logical sequence.

-**Days 8-15**: The [[Singing Spires of Kelathon]] began resonating with [[Thymeris the Golden]], creating the first inter-ruin communication witnessed since [[The Great Silence]].
+**Days 8-15**: The [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md) began resonating with [Thymeris the Golden](Thymeris%20the%20Golden.md), creating the first inter-ruin communication witnessed since [The Great Silence](The%20Great%20Silence.md).
 Their harmonic messages could be heard for dozens of miles.

-**Days 16-30**: Minor ruins throughout the [[Ruin-Holder Kingdoms]] began showing increased activity.
+**Days 16-30**: Minor ruins throughout the [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) began showing increased activity.
 Crystal formations glowed brighter, mechanical sounds resumed, and some long-dormant systems reactivated.

 ### Month Two: The Spreading Song
-**Days 31-45**: The [[Walking Gardens of Yss'andra]] dramatically increased their movement speed and began making course corrections for the first time in recorded history, suggesting urgent purpose to their migration.
+**Days 31-45**: The [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) dramatically increased their movement speed and began making course corrections for the first time in recorded history, suggesting urgent purpose to their migration.

 **Days 46-60**: A network effect became apparent.
 Minor ruins activated in coordinated patterns, forming communication chains across vast distances.
-The continent-wide nature of the [[Architect]] legacy became undeniable.
+The continent-wide nature of the [Architect](Architect.md) legacy became undeniable.

 **Days 61-75**: First reports of **Construct Emergence**—small clockwork beings, no larger than house cats, began emerging from major ruins and traveling to distant locations, apparently gathering information about current conditions.

 ### Month Three: The Deep Awakening
 **Days 76-90**: Environmental changes accelerated.
 Weather patterns shifted around awakening ruins, mineral deposits showed new formations, and even plant growth altered near active sites.

 **Days 91-Present**: The awakening has entered what scholars call the **Deep Phase**.
-Previously inaccessible chambers are opening, new [[Architect Technology|harmonic crystals]] are forming, and ruins are beginning to modify their own structures for unknown purposes.
+Previously inaccessible chambers are opening, new [harmonic crystals](Architect%20Technology.md) are forming, and ruins are beginning to modify their own structures for unknown purposes.

 ---